k4tan/NHessian/README.md

 It might be worth exploring "safe" alternatives in the future.

+## Dates
+.Net `DateTime` instances have one of the following kinds `Local`, `Utc` and `Unspecified`.
+The hessian protocol always specifies dates/times as UTC.

+During serialization, the following rules are apply:
+- If `DateTimeKind` is `Utc`, the instance is serialized as is.
+- If `DateTimeKind` is `Local`, the instance is converted to UTC and serialized.
+- If `DateTimeKind` is `Unspecified`, the instance is assumed to be `Local`.
+Being local, it is converted to UTC and serialized.

+During deserialization:
+- DateTime instances are returned as `DateTimeKind.Local` by NHessian

 ## Test-Server
 NHessian includes a set of integration tests targeting a server hosted on Heruko.